-- 1. Individual Dischargers and Discharger Groups shall submit the results of water quality monitoring to the Regional Board every year in accordance with the Monitoring and Reporting Requirements in Appendix 1. - 2.
-If the monitoring results demonstrate an exceedance of a Water Quality Benchmark, including load allocations, then the Individual Discharger or

-- Discharger Group shall, in accordance with an approved WQMP, implement targeted management practices intended to attain Water Quality Benchmarks. - 3.
+- 1. Individual Dischargers and Discharger Groups shall submit the results of water quality monitoring to the Regional Board every year in accordance with the Monitoring and Reporting Requirements in Appendix 1. - If the monitoring results demonstrate an exceedance of a wWater qQuality bBenchmark, including load allocations, then the Individual Discharger or Discharger Group shall, in accordance with an approved WQMP, implement targeted management practices on site in accordance with a WQMP intended to attain wWater qQuality bBenchmarks, including load allocations. - 3.
 Individual Dischargers and Discharger Groups shall submit a WQMP within six months after submittal of the annual monitoring report.
 Requirements for a WQMP are set forth in the Monitoring and Reporting Requirements, Appendix 1.
 The WQMP shall be revised annually based on the results of continued water quality monitoring.
 Dischargers shall continue to implement the existing WQMP required by Order No. R4-2005-0080 until the WQMP required by this Order is submitted and approved by the Executive Officer. - 4.
 All Dischargers shall conduct monitoring required pursuant to established TMDLs, as described in Appendix 1. - 5.
 All Dischargers shall obtain a minimum of 8 hours of educational training within two years of receiving an NOA.
 Training shall focus on water quality impairments from agriculture discharges, regulatory requirements, and management practices to reduce or eliminate discharges of waste to waters of the state.
 At least one hour of the educational training shall focus on requirements of, and compliance with, this regulatory program.
 Documentation of participation in educational training is required.
 All educational training programs must be approved by the Executive Officer in order to provide accredited hours.